slipstream/SlipStreamDocumentation/docs/advanced_tutorial/prerequisites.rst

 .. admonition:: EXERCISES

    1. Follow the Nuvla registration procedure to obtain an account.
-      Replace the temporary password and logout/login to verify that it works.
+   2. Change the temporary password and logout/login to verify that it works.

 Cloud Infrastructure Accounts